-This simple yet flavorful Mirin Salmon recipe is a must-keep for your weeknight dinners!
-All you need is marinade the salmon fillets in mirin and soy sauce for two days, and bake in the oven until crispy on the edges and perfectly moist on the inside.
+This simple yet flavorful Mirin Salmon recipe is a keeper for your weeknight dinners!
+Just marinate the salmon fillets in mirin and soy sauce for two days, then bake in the oven until crispy on the edges and perfectly moist inside.

 Don’t we all love an easy and quick recipe that feeds the family?
 Even better if it requires just a few ingredients from the pantry.
 That’s why I’m excited to share today’s recipe with you!